top of page

 A female pelvis is structurally more predisposed to instability so it’s super important to know how to take care of them in our practice.

-Every body’s body is different and what works for one person may not work for another but I wanted to share what I’ve learned over the years working with some sacro-iliac joint instability in a yoga practice.
+Everybody’s body is different and what works for one person may not work for another but I wanted to share what I’ve learned over the years working with some sacro-iliac joint instability in a yoga practice.

 Starting with some cues I hear often that don’t necessarily suit the female pelvis: